Introduction

 - Building requests — the request editor, environments & variables, scripting, and authentication.

-- Workflows — the collection runner, importing from Postman/cURL, code generation, and cookies.
+- Workflows — the collection runner, the command line, driving Impostor from AI, team sync over git, importing from Postman/cURL, code generation, and cookies.

 - Reference — TLS & certificates, the workspace storage format, and keyboard shortcuts.